 DevOps is a leaner, faster, more efficient method of development that requires a culture change, some retooling, and skill building among your team.
-While it does require effort and drastic change, it’s definitely worth it.
-And you can use this quick reference guide to get you started and see if this is the kind of change you need and want for your org.
+While it does require effort and drastic change, it’s definitely worth it (which is why we offer DevOps consulting).
+If you know your culture needs a change, use this quick reference guide to get started and see if this is the kind of change you need and want for your org.
+And, if at the end of this you’re ready to make the change, check out our DevOps consulting services and drop us a line!

 What is “DevOps”?